iavorvel/MyLD2410/README.md

 ## Installation

-1. If Arduino library managed does not find this library, download or clone the repository.
+1. If Arduino library manager does not find this library, download or clone the repository.

-1. Unzip the downloaded archive in the Arduino/libraries folder.
-Restart the Arduino IDE.
+    - Unzip the downloaded archive in the Arduino/libraries folder.

+    - Restart the Arduino IDE.
 1. Include the header file: `#include <my_ld2410.h>` in your sketch.

 ## Usage